horizontalsystems/Bitcoin-Explained-Guide/README.md

 **Buy Bitcoin on Exchange**

 Cryptocurrency exchanges are websites where you can buy, sell or exchange one cryptocurrency for another or for traditional currency like US Dollars (USD) or Euro (EUR).
+If you're looking to invest substantial amount of money then the only safe option for a new user is buying on crypto exchange.
+That may sounds a bit complicated for someone who never traded stocks or currencies but it's not difficult at all.

+Most exchanges are same as pretty much all have to abide by financial regulations and therefore have certain rules in place.
+The steps of purchasing the Bitcoins on Exchange is generally as follows:

+1. setup an account
+2. verify account (usually it would ask for a passport scan)
+3. fund exchange account (via credit card or bank transfer)
+4. purchase Bitcoin (or other crypto)
+5. transfer purchased Bitcoin to your wallet for safekeeping

 There are plenty of good cryptocurrency exchanges around, below are listed those that we have some experience with.

 - ShapeShift